arLong-98/arLong-98/README.md

 ## About Me 🙋‍♂️
 I am a Software Engineer with a focus on frontend development and a curiosity for Backend technologies, with 2 years of experience in building large scale products.
 I have a strong foundation in frontend development with expertise in various technologies.
 I love working on projects that create a positive impact on the community.

-🌱 I am current learning Next js and diving deep into frontend development.
+🌱 I am currently learning Next js and diving deep into frontend development.

 ⚡ arLong-98 - I picked this name up while I was pursuing my B.Tech from [IIIT Jabalpur](https://www.iiitdmj.ac.in/) and watching [OnePiece](https://en.wikipedia.org/wiki/One_Piece).